getodk/central-backend/docs/api.md

 * A link to this document will not be given in the [Form Listing API](/reference/openrosa-endpoints/openrosa-form-listing-api) unless we expect the form to have media or data file attachments based on the XForms definition of the form.
 * The Manifest will only output information for files the server actually has in its possession.
 Any missing expected files will be omitted, as we cannot provide a `hash` or `downloadUrl` for them.
+* For Attachments that are linked to a Dataset, the value of `hash` is calculated using the MD5 of the last updated timestamp of the Dataset, instead of the content of the Dataset.

 + Parameters
     + projectId: `7` (number, required) - The numeric ID of the Project